Trying to reach us by phone? We are having trouble with our system today; please contact the main line at 970-923-3181.

 Sheila Pepe

 As an artist and educator, Sheila Pepe likes to trespass disciplinary boundaries, and has been working in various sculptural media since 1995.
 Her work has been shown nationally and internationally, including venues such as the DeCordova Sculpture Park and Museum, Lincoln, MA; the Minnesota Museum of American Art, St. Paul, MN; The Bemis Center for the Arts in Omaha, NE; and Art International with PASAJ, Istanbul, Turkey.
 Her most recent installation, “My Neighbor’s Garden,” was on public view in New York’s Madison Square Park.
-She has taught at Bard, Columbia, Pratt, RISD, Stamford, VCU, Williams College, and Yale, and was resident faculty at Skowhegan School in 2013 and at Dartmouth University in 2024.
+She has taught at Bard, Columbia, Pratt, RISD, Stanford, VCU, Williams College, and Yale, and was resident faculty at Skowhegan School of Painting and Sculpture in 2013 and at Dartmouth University in 2024.

 Sheila's Links: